vvr-hub/playwright-bdd-example/README.md

 * `utils/zapHelper.ts` - **Handles OWASP ZAP API communication** for security scanning.

 * `zap-reports/` - Stores **OWASP ZAP-generated security reports.**

+* `.github/workflows/` - Contains GitHub Actions workflow files used for running automated tests in CI.
+  For example, `tests-in-ci.yml` runs the Playwright tests against the production environment whenever a push or pull request is made to the `main` branch.

 ## Acknowledgement and Thanks